jo49973477/jo49973477/README.md

 <img src="https://img.shields.io/badge/jo49973477-20C997?style=for-the-badge&logo=velog&logoColor=white">
 </a>

 You can learn various well-arranged knowledges and skills what I learned, especially machine learning.
-The essay or novel will be uploaded in this page.
 The English translation will be updated soon.

 ### Contact